xinyusun1997/sc2bot/README.md

 # sc2bot
 SC2Bot Git Backup
+# How to use?
-# Please follow the instruction of Deepmind - pysc2
+Follow the instructions of Deepmind - pysc2
-Put the file in the "agent" directory
+Put the agent file in the "agent" directory
+# Agent Introduction
+The name means could beat different level computers.
+To be continue...